 Ordinarily, victims of a car accident cannot receive compensation for pain and suffering.
 However, if they meet the criteria for serious injury under state law and step outside the no-fault system, they can.

-If you were in a rear-end collision in New York and need legal assistance, contact an experienced car accident lawyer at the Law Offices of Ivan M. Diamond today.
+If you were in a rear-end collision in New York and need legal assistance, contact an experienced car accident lawyer at the Ivan Diamond, Bronx Personal Injury Lawyer today.